sksundaram-learning/aristotle-metadata-registry/docs/extensions/new_content_type.rst

 This code, extends our Question model from the previous example and adds an optional link to the 11179 Data Element model managed by Aristotle and even add a new property on to Data Elements, so that ``myDataElement.questions`` would return of all Questions that are used to collect information for that Data Element.
+Its also possible to :doc:`include content from objects across relations on other pages </extensions/including_extra_content>` without having to alter the templates of other content types.
+For example, this would allow pertinant information about questions to appear on data elements, and vice versa.

 Caveats: ``concept`` versus ``_concept``
 ----------------------------------------